 Whether it’s putting together Ikea furniture or using a new software, YouTube users are 3 times more likely to watch online video tutorials about a new product than reading its instructions.
 Mobile learning and online instruction are more accessible than ever before, and students and professionals alike can even develop new career skills just by watching or participating in online courses.

-There’s no denying that instructional videos have become an essential part of online learning and consumer purchase behavior, making it crucial in corporate training as well as marketing strategies for most companies.
+There’s no denying that instructional videos have become an essential part of online learning and consumer purchase behavior, making it crucial to invest in institutional videos in terms of training as well as marketing strategies for most companies.

 In this blog post, you'll discover 6 steps to making amazing instructional videos:

 There are many different types of instruction videos out there and choosing the best one depends on your business goals.
 Ask yourself - what is the most engaging way you can present your unique information to audiences?

 Here are some of the most popular formats that viewers search for in great instructional content.

 These instructional videos are highly versatile.
 They can be animated or live-action video, or a combination of both!
 Tutorial videos are a great way to teach viewers how to use a specific product or master a new skill by walking them step-by-step through the process.